anthonylangsworth/EDMFAT/README.md

 ![Sample EDMFAT Screenshot](doc/EDMFAT.png)

 EDMFAT is aimed at players in **Elite: Dangerous** squadrons that support a minor faction for background simulation (BGS) work.
 It aims to:
 1. Reduce manual record keeping.
 Manually tracking tasks is difficult for new players.
-It is also immersion-breaking and error prone, even for experienced ones.
+It is also immersion-breaking and error-prone, even for experienced ones.
 2. Educate players by highlighting activity that supports or undermines minor factions.

 EDMFAT was initially developed to support the [Elite Dangerous AU & NZ](https://inara.cz/squadron/687/) squadron and their minor faction [EDA Kunti League](https://inara.cz/galaxy-minorfaction/33400/), hence EDA Kunti League being the default minor faction.